Automotive-Technology-Day/Automotive-Technology-Day.github.io/index.md

 | **Vijay Chavan**<br /> Director  <br /> Autonomous Driving <br /> Mercedes-Benz R&D NA | **Christopher Rumpf**<br /> Senior Director<br /> Automotive <br /> ARM |  **Jegan Arthanari**<br /> Global VP <br />  Automotive Sales and Solutions <br /> Wind River |

-## Topics
-This event invites OEMs, suppliers, silicon vendors, tool providers, experts, scientists, and leaders to exchange ideas and discuss trends.
-Submissions for abstracts for presentations are invited around solutions and technologies relevant to SDVs such as following but not limited to:

-- Middleware solutions for Software Defined Vehicles
-- Modeling solutions for mixed criticality systems
-- Solutions for Timing and Communication guarantees in cloud based architectures
-- Automotive Ethernet: Current State and Challenges
-- Fail-over strategies and routing latencies over Ethernet communication
-- Latency and Bandwidth management for SDV based architectures
-- Solutions to provide end to end latency guarantees
-- Core challenges in the realization of Central and Zonal Computes
-- Function offloading and strategies
-- Solutions for safe and secure over the air updates
-- Resource allocation and optimization strategies
-- Verification and Validation solutions for SDVs
-- Automotive Chiplets to support centralized architectures in SDV
-- Reliability, availability and Serviceability
-- Solutions to strengthen cybersecurity of SDVs including testing, validation and standardized frameworks

 ## Preliminary Agenda

 ||||||